Secondary education (11 to 16 years)

 Work related courses

-Work related courses are designed for students who want to learn more about a particular area of work.
+Work related courses help students to learn more about a particular area of work.
 They are usually offered by BTEC or OCR examination boards.
 They are available in subjects such as Applied Science, Engineering, Business and Performing Arts.

 To find out more about BTEC and OCR courses and qualifications go to the Bright Knowledge website.

-Students can take these work related courses in conjunction with their GCSEs.
+Students can take these work related courses with their GCSEs.

 Specialist industry-led qualifications

-University Technical Colleges offer 14 to 19 year olds the opportunity to take a full-time, technically-oriented course of study.
-Some of the subjects offered are biomedical and environmental science.
+University Technical Colleges are for 14 to 19 year olds.
+They offer a full-time, technically-focused course of study.
+Some subjects offered are biomedical and environmental science.

 Entrepreneurial activities and employer-led projects, as well as specific enterprise-focused events, will be part of the specialist industry-led qualifications.

-Students will still be expected to study GCSE courses, but 40% of the course will focus on the industry-led qualification.
-To find out more, please go to the University Technical College Cambridge website.
+Students will still be expected to study GCSE courses.
+But 40% of the course will focus on the industry-led qualification.
+To find out more, please go to the Cambridge Academy for Science and Technology website.